6 Ways to Build Harmony With Japanese Customers

 When we Americans negotiate with other Americans, we generally think we can read the other party.
 Over time, we learn to pick up on firm handshakes and sincere eye contact, and on shiftiness, nervousness, and indifference.
 We have our own instincts about harmony and conflict.
-But when we cross the ocean, conflicts, and its resolution look very, very different.
+But when we cross the ocean, conflicts and conflict resolution look very, very different.

 Insights Into the Japanese Culture